 Moving is tough – you have to weigh expenses, move-in/move out timelines, and the transportation of your valuables.
 You want to choose the option that’s in your budget but that’s also reliable and easy to use.
 There are two popular options that get the job done – shipping containers and storage pods.
 To the blind eye, they might seem like the same thing, but there are many differences.

 Typical storage pods come with roll-up doors.
 These doors are lightweight and easy to open, but they aren’t applicable for every situation, and they aren’t 100% secure, watertight or rodent-proof.
 In contrast, shipping containers come with cargo doors and they can be modified further for additional security.
-Cargo doors keep out pests, thieves, water and moisture.
+Cargo doors keep out pests, thieves and water.